ferdium/ferdium-app/README.md

 _Find answers to frequently asked questions on [ferdium.org/faq](https://ferdium.org/faq/)._

+## Migrating from Ferdi

+If you are a pre-existing user of Ferdi, and are thinking of switching to Ferdium, you might want to run [the following script](./scripts/migration/migrate-windows.ps1) to migrate your existing Ferdi profile such that Ferdium can pick up the configurations.

 ## Contributing

 Please read the [contributing guidelines](CONTRIBUTING.md) to setup your development machine and proceed.